 Private healthcare in Spain

-Some expats prefer private healthcare in Spain in order to have access to more options for treatment and physicians, and to avoid the queues and waiting times of the public health system.
+Some expats prefer private healthcare in Spain to have access to more options for treatment and physicians, as well as to avoid the queues and waiting times associated with the public health system.

 There are hundreds of private clinics and hospitals across the country, giving the Spanish private healthcare system a greater degree of accessibility.